What precautions do restaurants have to take to keep customers safe?

 What should I do if I’m eating out and have food allergies?

-Obviously, make it clear that you have allergies.
+You should always make it clear that you have allergies.
 Also, do not be afraid to ask questions.
 Ask the waiting staff if they’ve had training on food allergies and cross-contamination.

 Also ask if you can speak to the chef or manager about meal options.